 Celebrating my parents and everything they’ve done is very important to me, particularly on Father’s Day (and Mother's Day, of course)!

 each other.
 It’s probably because I’m so much like him - too much sometimes, my family might say.
-Ha- I remember playing Pictionary with him as a teenager - neither of us can draw to save ourselves.
-But he had two sides of a rectangle drawn and I yelled DOMINO!
+I remember playing Pictionary with him as a teenager.
+Neither of us can draw to save ourselves, but he had two sides of a rectangle drawn and I yelled DOMINO!
 We just get each other.
 (No one would play against us again!)

 My dad is an adventurer and gave me my

 love for adventure.
 Like him, I can’t sit still for long and yearn to discover new corners of this beautiful world.
-He has taught me that although we’re not here for a long time, if we use our time wisely (ie. don’t waste our time), we can accomplish a lot, see a lot, live a lot.
+He has taught me that although we’re not here for a long time, if we use our time wisely, we can accomplish a lot, see a lot, live a lot and have a lot of fun doing it.
 And although he’s always off on a new adventure, he is my rock.
 He is my constant and I don’t know what I’d do without him.MY STEPDAD

 While my dad taught me adventure, my stepdad taught me grounding.
 He taught me that home is a solid, loving and important place to have and come back to.
 He showed me the importance of feeling secure and having a solid foundation - he worked hard to provide a happy, safe home for our family.
 My stepdad had so much faith in me and told me I could do anything I set my mind to.
-And I know he really believed that.
+And I know he really believed it.
 He also taught me to be ridiculous - to laugh, to tell jokes, to make light of the heavy.
 He did it well - better than most.
-A night with him made for a sore stomach the next day from laughing!

 To the love of my two dads.
 I am so much better for having their guidance and love.